spatie/searchindex/README.md

 ```

 ###Update an object in the index
-You probably could have guessed it:
+You probably would have guessed it.

 ```php
 //$product is an object that implements the Searchable interface